Arshiyan7/Data-Science/Data-Science/Scikit-Learn/README.md

 - We evaluated model performance using metrics like accuracy score and confusion matrix.
 - This step helps understand how to choose and apply the right classification algorithm for a given problem.

+## File 7: Clustering with KMeans
+This file introduces **clustering**, an unsupervised machine learning technique that groups similar data points together without predefined labels.

+- We used **make_blobs** from Scikit-Learn to generate synthetic datasets for clustering practice.
+- We applied the **KMeans algorithm**, which assigns data points to clusters based on similarity and iteratively refines the cluster centers.
+- This technique is helpful when we want to discover natural groupings in data, such as customer segmentation, pattern recognition, and anomaly detection.
+- We also visualized the clusters to better understand how KMeans partitions the data.

 ---

 ## Purpose